sebastian-porling/JISIWEI-Vacuum-Cleaner-Robot-Hack/HOW-TO-DEMO.md

 ## Setup
 A computer with these tools have to be fixed:
-- **Android Emulator** or **Smartphone**, with the JISIWEI application installed. iOS app can be found here: https://apps.apple.com/us/app/极思维机器人/id937665306 and the APK file for the Android app is found in this repository.
+- **Android Smartphone**, with the JISIWEI application installed. iOS app can be found here: https://apps.apple.com/us/app/极思维机器人/id937665306 and the APK file for the Android app is found in this repository.
-- **aircrack-ng**, used for getting in to the network.
+- **USB cable**, for connecting smarphone to PC
-- **mitmproxy**, runned in transparent mode.
-Used for seeing the HTTP requests.
-- **arpspoof**, for spoofing the network to get the packets.
+- **Aircrack-ng**, for cracking the wifi-password
-- **nmap**, used for finding devices in the network.
+- **nmap**, used for finding devices in network
+- **arpspoof**, needed for transparant proxy
+- **mitmproxy**, proxy used for looking at HTTP packets
+- **Wireless Network Adapter**, needed for cracking the wifi and connecting to wifi
+- **Wireless Router**, with relatively easy password for dictionary attack
+- **JISIWEI Vacuum Cleaner Robot**

+The computer **Dell OptiPlex 7070** should have everything installed.
+If you use the **TP-Link High-Gain 150Mbps** wireless adapter, you won't have to install any necessary drivers.

 ## Step 1
 Use Aircrack-ng with the wireless network adapter to crack the password to the router.